kubernetes-sigs/kind/images/base/README.md

 Kind frequently picks up new releases of dependent projects including containerd, runc, cni, and crictl.
-If you choose to use the provided Dockerfile but use build arguments to specify a different base image or application version for dependencies, be aware that you may possibly encounter bugs and undesired behavior.
+If you choose to use the provided Dockerfile but use build arguments to specify a different base image or application version for dependencies, be aware that you may encounter bugs and undesired behavior possibly.

 ## Design